Iwa

 Where the Meal Begins Before the First Bite

 Haeundae-gu has long been Busan's most internationally oriented district, shaped by a beachfront economy that draws both domestic tourists and a consistent foreign crowd.
 Within that setting, a quieter set of restaurants has developed along the residential streets running back from the main coastal strip, where Japanese omakase counters have established a foothold distinct from the area's louder dining options.
-Iwa sits on Haeundaehaebyeon-ro, in that residential corridor, and the premise of the meal is set before a single course arrives: this is a kitchen organised around a single technical principle, applied systematically across every ingredient on the counter.
+Iwa sits on Haeundaehaebyeon-ro, in that residential corridor, and the premise of the meal is set before a single course arrives: this is a restaurant organised around a single technical principle, applied systematically across every ingredient on the counter.

 The Arc of an Iwa Omakase